ChicagoWorldcon/wellington/README.md

 If you'd like to contribute, please read our [Contribution Guidelines](CONTRIBUTING.md).

-## Contacting us, mentoring and growth
+# Contacting us, Mentoring and Growth

 You can contact us by [raising an issue](https://gitlab.com/worldcon/2020-wellington/issues/new) in our tracker.